Canopy: Property-Driven Learning for Congestion Control: Implementation

 \section{Implementation}

-\textbf{Prototype.} Our implementation is built on top of Orca.
-We modify the Linux Kernel (version 4.13) the same way as Orca for network state monitoring and for TCP Cubic to use the \cwnd computed by \sysname{}.
+\textbf{Prototype and training setup.} We build the \sysname{} RL agent with Tensorflow \cite{abadi2016tensorflow} using the same neural controller architecture and agent learning algorithm (TD3) \cite{fujimoto2018addressing} as Orca.
+Training is distributed across 256 actors, each interacting with a distinct emulated network (via Mahimahi \cite{netravali2014mahimahi}) and one learner synchronizing neural parameters.

+Each actor emulates a stable network link using Mahimahi, with bandwidth uniformly sampled between 6–192 Mbps and minimum RTT between 4–400 ms. The buffer size of this link is set to $0.5\mathrm{BDP}$, $5\mathrm{BDP}$, or $2\mathrm{BDP}$ based on the training property: shallow buffers (P1–2), deep buffers (P3–4), or robustness (P5), respectively.
+On each link, an actor runs a sender-receiver pair, with the sender continuously transmitting data.
+The sender’s congestion control algorithm is configurable and controlled by the actor.

+We train all models with sixteen servers\footnote{Each server has 20-core Intel Xeon E5-2660 (2.60GHz) with 128GB RAM.} using a total of 256 cores for the actor pool; servers are connected via 100G links and another identical node is used for the learner.

 \textbf{Verifier.} We use Interval Bound Propagation (IBP) \cite{gowal2018effectiveness, zhang2019towards} as our base verification algorithm to extract the abstract output.
-To support IBP, we wrap the neural controller with Sonnet \cite{sonnet}, which is able to provide composable abstractions for each neural layer.
+To support IBP, we wrap the neural controller with Sonnet \cite{sonnet}, which can provide composable abstractions for each neural layer.
+As discussed in \Cref{sec:certified-learning-framework}, we partition the input into smaller components.
+After a careful analysis (details in supplementary material, \Cref{subsec:sensitivity}), we use $N=5$ for all \sysname training.

-Since bound propagation introduces over-approximation, we cut the input space $X$ into $N$ symbolic components $\{X_i\}$ where $ \cap_{i} X_i = \emptyset \ \land \ \cup_{i} X_i = X$ in each training step and propagate the small components through the computation components.
-A large number of components reduces the over-approximation and provides more accurate certificates but introduces computational overhead.
-After a thorough analysis (see \Cref{subsec:sensitivity}), we use $N=5$ for our training.

-When representing the state input to the neural controller, we use the abstract representation for the variable of interest (e.g., queuing delay) and keep other variables as the observed values.
-In this way, we allow the freedom to explore different network conditions and collect real-time states to influence the certificate feedback but also keep track of the worst-case effect from the variable of interest.
+When representing the state input to the neural controller, we only abstract the variable of interest (e.g., queuing delay) and keep other variables (e.g., \# ACKs) as observed values.
+This allow us the freedom to explore different network conditions based on the concrete real-time states but also keep track of the worst-case effect from the variable of interest.